jeffgauthier/pdpminer/README.md

 ---

 # Acknowledgements
-Thanks to Magill and Skortsov for developing Depolymerase-Predictor (Magill and Skvortsov 2023), which served as the main engine of this genome mining workflow.
+Thanks to Magill and Skortsov for developing Depolymerase-Predictor (https://github.com/DamianJM/Depolymerase-Predictor), which served as the main engine of this genome mining workflow.

 ---